catalincraciun/Chromacore/README.md

 * Changes in gameplay
   * We have changed a lot here, we have made the gameplay infinite by creating a very efficient and bug-free generation mechanism
   * We have changed the way teli dies
-  * We added a new concept that gives teli a second change if he bumps into an obstacle, now teli shouldn't fall behind, every obstacle he fails to avoid leaves him back.
+  * We added a new concept that gives teli a second change, now teli shouldn't fall behind, every obstacle he fails to avoid leaves him back.
 When he is out of the camera, the game is over.
 * Changes in graphics
-  * We have changed the building in the background
+  * We have changed the buildings in the background
-  * We have added brand new structures, on which the main character steps
+  * We have added brand new structures on which the main character steps
   * We have darkened everything, including the main character and the balls (now they are called mistic balls)
-  * We have reduced the character in size, it looks far better now
+  * We have darkened and reduced the character in size, it looks better now
 * Changes in UI
   * We have added an instructions scene and a stunning menu with automatic gameplay on the background
 * Changes in logic